 Munich is one of Germany

 's top tourism draws generally.
-In late September/early October in particular the city's famous (or infamous?)
+In late September (not October!) the city's famous (or infamous?)
 Oktoberfest

 attracts heavy throngs.
 But also year round, Munich is prized for its characteristic beer gardens/halls, although, frankly, the beers are typically not all that spectacular, it's more about the atmosphere – for those who like that sort of thing … it can get quite rowdy indeed … The year-round most popular beer hall is certainly the Hofbräuhaus